DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-reports/reports-merged-with-pdf.md

 ---
-title: Reports with PDF Content
+title: Reports Merged with PDF
 author: Sergey Andreev
 ---
-# Reports with PDF Content
+# Reports Merged with PDF

 This tutorial describes how to add PDF content to a report.